stafan26/integer-MPA-coprocessor/README.md

     * tbEmusrupCheckShadow - returns values of shadow registers in the coprocessor
     * tbEmusrupStop - finalizes emusrup execution for DPI debugging

 When tbEmusrupStart is called from DPI testbench, the arrays for storing handle and semaphore must be allocated at SV side.
 It stems from the fact that SV does not provide (**char) type allowing to return pointer to allocated memory.
-Only equivalent data types string↔(char *) are available.
+Only equivalent data types string<->(char *) are available.
 Hence, memory for string must be allocated in SV testbench.

 Emusrup code is located in ./software/emusrup directory whereas its compilation for DPI verification is executed by script in ./software/DPI/emusrup_debug directory.
 Results of compilation go to ./firmware/sim/lib directory.